-A recent graduate of the Royal College of Music, Simon Hogan is the Assistant Director of Music at Southwell Minster.
+Simon Hogan is currently the acting Sub-Organist at Christ Church Cathedral, Oxford, having spent seven years as Assistant Director of Music at Southwell Minster.

 Born and educated in Bristol, Simon has been passionate about cathedral music since becoming a chorister at St Mary Redcliffe, Bristol.
 While still at school he was Organ Scholar at Bristol Cathedral, and he subsequently became Organ Scholar at Salisbury Cathedral.